 Let them cool a little and then serve with ice cream.

 This was, by far, the most favourite thing the boys made.
 They loved making them and eating them.
 I’m seriously considering investing in more Chinese steamers to produce more than half a dozen at a time.

-- Serve with sweet chilli sauce and soy
+Serve with sweet chilli sauce and soy Makes about 24.

 So there’s been a fair bit of trying to involve the kids in cooking of late, particularly the bigger boys and especially Oscar.
 He’s been doing a life skills course at school and the impact at home has been quite noticeable – it has been a good wake-up call for me that he is getting older, wanting to do and help more and helping prepare dinner and bake other goodies seems a good way to get him involved.